Christmas Closure

 What if we can't agree on contact arrangements?

 If parents are unable to reach an agreement on an informal basis, there are legal steps that can be taken.
 The first stage is to attempt mediation, and if this is unsuccessful, an application can be made to the court for a Child Arrangements Order.
 The aim of mediation is to lessen conflict and try to resolve disputes amicably.
 Any parent or other person who wishes to try and resolve contact disputes is required to attempt mediation prior to making an application to court for a Child Arrangements Order.
-A Child Arrangements Order is a legally binding order made under S.8 Children Act 1989 that sets out a child’s living and contact arrangements.
+A Child Arrangements Order is a legally binding order made under Section 8 Children Act 1989 that sets out a child's living and contact arrangements.
 The order will outline who shall have contact with the child, how often it will be, and how long it will be.
 It can also detail the contact arrangements for special holidays and birthdays.

 For more information on this process see our how-to guide on Contact.